Comcast endowed professor for security innovation

 Personal and Opinions:

-In addition to purely technical research, I have opinions on some social-technical, ethical and legal issues.
-For example, see Cyber Security & Centralized Data, What Could Go Wrong?, an interview by the Institute for New Economic Thinking on the importance of privacy for society and economics, and the need for (self-)controls on at least some forms of cyber-warfare.
-See also interview (in Hebrew) where I explain the risks of biometric repository which is being piloted in Israel.
-I am happy to receive feedback and discuss.
+I an interested and opinionated in many topics such as politics, religions, history and science.
+In particular I'm very interested in social-technical, ethical and legal issues.
+See Cyber Security & Centralized Data, What Could Go Wrong?, an interview by the Institute for New Economic Thinking on the importance of privacy for society and economics, and the need for (self-)controls on at least some forms of cyber-warfare.
+See interview (in Hebrew) where I explain the risks of biometric repository.

 I like discussing and arguing about these and other topics.
 And I also like reading, music, hikes, gardening, dogs, movies, and gym.

 I'm best reachable by email: firstname.lastname@example.org.
 If I don't reply in reasonable time, send reminder, your message may have been lost (in spam... or just forgotten due to overload, sorry!).